zowe/docs-site/docs/extend/extend-apiml/api-mediation-personal-access-token.md

 `DELETE /auth/access-token/evict`
 The full path of the `/auth/access-token/evict` endpoint appear as `https://{gatewayUrl}:{gatewayPort}/gateway/api/v1/auth/access-token/evict`.

-The `/auth/access-token/evict` endpoint evicts the all the invalidated tokens which were expired and all the rules related to the expired tokens.
+The `/auth/access-token/evict` endpoint evicts all the invalidated tokens which were expired and all the rules related to the expired tokens.

 The main purpose of the eviction API is to make sure that the size of the cache does not grow unbounded.